chef/automate/components/docs-chef-io/content/automate/ha_remove_single_node_from_cluster.md

     weight = 200
 +++

+Chef Automate HA comes with five different types of deployment flows.
+This page tells you how to remove nodes from your Automate cluster.
+Refer to the [Add Nodes to the Deployment](/automate/ha_add_nodes_to_the_deployment/) page to see how to add more nodes to your deployment processes.

-## Remove Single Node From Cluster on OnPremises Deployment
+## Remove Single Node From Cluster on On-Premises Deployment

+In this section, we will see how to remove single nodes from cluster on the on-premises deployment for all the databases, i.e., Chef Managed, AWS Managed and Customer Managed Database.

 {{< warning >}}